 - Genetically modified materials (GMO) waste

-Waste not covered by Health& Safety, Finance and Employee Services, supplier agreements
+Waste not covered by Health & Safety Services supplier agreements

 Examples of waste not included in the supplier agreements are: